Kirby Lake

-Kirby Lake is a 740-acre man-made reservoir located on the south side of Abilene, Texas with a population of 125,000, just east of Highway 83, in the northeastern portion of Taylor County.
-Kirby Lake is within the Brazos River Basin, meaning that Cedar Creek, which feed Kirby Lake, eventually feeds into the Brazos River.
+Kirby Lake is a 740-acre man-made reservoir located on the south side of Abilene, Texas, just east of Highway 83, in the northeastern portion of Taylor County.
+Kirby Lake is within the Brazos River Basin, meaning that Cedar Creek, which feeds Kirby Lake, eventually feeds into the Brazos River.
 Kirby Lake resides in the Red Prairies portion of the Central Great Plains ecoregion.
 Management is under the City of Abilene.

 Hydrology

 Kirby Lake has around 740 acre of surface area, a 7,620 acre-feet of capacity, and the maximum measured depth was 16 ft.
 The watershed which feeds Kirby Lake is around 44 mi2, and Cedar Creek is the impounded river which the dam is named after.
 The water level fluctuates in relation to water demand of the many uses of the reservoir.
 The turbidity is less than 1-foot (300 centimeters) with a red coloring.
 Since the dam's creation, Kirby Lake has only dried out once in 2000.
 In an effort to restore the lake, treated wastewater was used as an addition inflow, and by 2002 Kirby Lake was once again full.
 The surrounding area is mainly prairies with loamy soil.
 The lake is part of the Colorado River Basin (Texas), Brazos forks.